WordPress Member Directory Plugin Tutorial with Searchable Table & Profiles

 - Alternatively, you might want to divide your member directory page into multiple sections.
 You might have an ‘Europe’ subheading followed by a table of members in the Europe category.
 Then you could have an ‘Asia’ subheading and a table of members in the ‘Asia’ category.
 And so on.

 You can add tables containing members with a specific category, tag, taxonomy or custom field.
-These links will take you to the relevant section of the documentation.
 (It’s also possible to create tables with members who were added on a specific day, month or year but you’re less likely to need this.)

 7. Test the member profile page